 (d) be responsible as the Project's principal point of contact with OASIS staff and resources as needed

-(e) manage or provide for the management of communications with Participants, any liaisons and the public as may be desirable in support of the Project's goals.
+(e) manage or provide for the management of communications with Contributors, any liaisons and the public as may be desirable in support of the Project's goals.

 If a PGB does not have at least one Chair then all PGB activities, with the exception of the selection of a new Chair, are suspended.
-If a PGB does not have a Chair for 180 days, the Open Project Administrator may declare the committee closed.
+If a PGB does not have a Chair for 180 days, the Open Project Administrator may declare the PGB closed.
 After closure of the PGB, the Project may no longer take actions that require the approval of the PGB.

-6.2 The PGB shall select one or more Maintainers to serve as the principal editor(s) of the Project's technical work managed within its Project Repositories.
+7.2 The PGB shall ensure that there are one or more Maintainers to serve as the principal editor(s) of the Project's technical work managed within its Project Repositories.
 Maintainers shall exercise editorial responsibility over the contents of the Project's repositories, including by:

 (a) evaluating and responding to pull requests